-11. Impact of the COVID-19 pandemic
+9. Impact of the COVID-19 pandemic

-The global pandemic of the virus known as COVID-19 led the Canadian Federal government, as well as provincial and local governments, to impose measures, such as restricting foreign travel, mandating self-isolations and physical distancing and closing non-essential businesses.
-These measures have temporarily reduced certain operations of the Organization.
-Schools were in lockdown from March to June which heavily compromised the delivery of core services and the engagement of teachers and students.
-Other impacts were the postponement of the annual conference, a reduction in corporate sponsorships, foundation grants and fundraising post pandemic.
+In March 2020, the global pandemic of the virus known as COVID-19 led the Canadian Federal government, as well as provincial and local governments, to impose measures, such as restricting foreign travel, mandating self-isolations and physical distancing and closing non-essential businesses.
+These measures continued to impact the operations of the Organization.

-To aid with cash flows, the Organization applied for the Canada Emergency Business Account program as described in note 6.
-The Organization was also approved for the Canadian Federal Temporary Wage Subsidy program and the Canada Emergency Wage Subsidy program as described in note 8.
+To aid with cash flows, the Organization applied for loans under the Canada Emergency Business Account program as described in note 6, and the Organization continued to receive government subsidies as described in note 7.

 Because of the high level of uncertainty related to the outcome of this pandemic, it is difficult to reliably estimate the financial effect on the Organization at this time.
-As such, no adjustments have been made in the financial statements as a result of this event, other than the loan received under the Canada Emergency Business Account program referred to in note 6, and the claims made under the Canada government subsidy programs referred to in note 8.
+As such, no adjustments have been made in the financial statements as a result of this event, other than the loans received under the Canada Emergency Business Account program as described in note 6, and the government subsidies received as described in note 7.